-Note: The HD limiter has been greatly improved in software version 3.5.
+Note: The HD limiter was greatly improved in software version 3.5 and further improved in version 4.0.

-The HD section takes the audio from the output of the milt-band limiter section and routes it to its own EQ section, Sensus artifact reduction section and final lookahead limiter.
+The HD section takes the audio from the output of the multi-band limiter section and routes it to its own EQ section, Sensus artifact reduction section and final lookahead limiter.
 This can be used to feed an "HD Radio" codec or your Internet streaming codec. (or both!)